AndrikSeeger/ZombieLoadExample/README.md

 ### Attacker Application

 This Variant does not require any CPU features or privileges.
-Run the attacker on the first hyperthread: `start /affinity 1 .\leak.exe`.
+Run the attacker on the first hyperthread (mask: 0b1): `start /affinity 1 .\leak.exe`.
 It sometimes takes a while until the leakage starts.
 Starting a different program which uses memory (e.g., an internet browser) sometimes reduces the waiting time.

 ## Victim Application

-Simply run the victim on the same physical core but a different hyperthread as the attacker: `start /affinity 16 .\secret.exe`.
+Simply run the victim on the same physical core but a different hyperthread (mask: 0b10000) as the attacker: `start /affinity 16 .\secret.exe`.
 You can also provide a secret letter to the victim application as a parameter, e.g., `start /affinity 16 .\secret.exe M` to access memory containing 'M's.
 The default secret letter is 'X'.

 As soon as the victim is started, there should be a clear signal in the attacker process, i.e., the bar for the leaked letter should get longer.